neelkamal0310/eleventy-starter-template/README.md

-Includes an empty base layout, empty static files that get included in the base layout and are available at `/static/css/style.css` and `/static/js/script.js` and a `facicon.ico` that gets included when building the site.
+Includes an empty base layout, empty static files that get included in the base layout and are available at `/static/css/style.css` and `/static/js/script.js` and a `favicon.ico` that gets included when building the site.

 ## Usage